 A variety of college-level prerequisite courses must be completed before enrolling in the DVM program.
 These courses include biology, chemistry, physics, and humanities courses.
-A full list of the courses is available in our Prospective Students Brochure on page 8.
+A full list of the courses is available in our Prospective Students Brochure on pages 6-7.
 Relevant AP (Advanced Placement) or IB (International Baccalaureate) credits reflected on a college transcript will be accepted in fulfillment of prerequisites.
 Prerequisite courses must be completed by June 15, prior to entry into the DVM program in the fall.

 The minimum acceptable grade for required courses is a C-minus.
 If a course is repeated for a higher grade, both grades will factor into our grade point average (GPA) calculations.
 All coursework completed at any college or university will be used to calculate the applicant’s cumulative GPA.
 This includes joint enrollment credits earned in high school.

 To qualify for an admissions interview, Alabama and Kentucky residents must have a minimum cumulative GPA of 2.50 on a 4.00 scale.
 At-large applicants (those who are not Alabama or Kentucky residents) must have a 3.00 GPA on a 4.00 scale.

 Experience working with veterinarians

 In addition to completing the required pre-veterinary courses, students are required to work with one or more veterinarians to learn about the career opportunities and responsibilities within the profession.
 A minimum of 400 hours of experience is necessary to qualify for admission.